ansible-community/ansible-build-data/README.md

 ::

     ansible-build-data
-    └── 2.10
+    └── 3
-        ├── acd-2.10.0.deps
+        ├── ansible-3.0.0.deps
-        ├── acd-2.10.1.deps
+        ├── ansible-3.1.0.deps
-        ├── acd-2.10.build
+        ├── ansible-3.build
-        └── acd.in
+        └── ansible.in

-* Each major release of Ansible gets a subdirectory of the repository named according to the X.Y version number of Ansible.  (ex: `2.10`)
+* Each major release of Ansible gets a subdirectory of the repository named according to the X.Y version number of Ansible.  (ex: `3`)

-* Within each version directory, there is an `acd.in` file which lists the collections that are in this release of Ansible.
+* Within each version directory, there is an `ansible.in` file which lists the collections that are in this release of Ansible.
 The file consists of one `namespace.collection` per line.
 This file is constructed by the person building Ansible for that release.

-* There will also be a file, `acd-X.Y.build`.
+* There will also be a file, `ansible-X.build`.
 This file contains lines which consist of `namespace.collection` followed by a version range like::

       awx.awx: >=11.0.0,<12.0.0